phanx-wow/oUF_Phanx/trunk/README.txt

 If you need to contact me privately, you may do so by sending email to < addons@phanx.net > or by sending a private message to Phanx on either download site.

-Please note that I will ignore any private messages or emails that are reporting problems, requesting features, or asking for help with addons.
-Use the ticket tracker or the comment page for those things.